Euphredes/Euphredes/README.txt

            Clarity

 I rivertalk.
 I riverwalk.
 I riverwrite,
-Mr. Cole.
+Game Warden.
 Fleet is coercing a riverman into the shape of a Ship: a model to live by, to see by, to feel by, to getaway from other Ships, so one's Ship belongs only to oneself.

-When these riverwords reach you, Mr.
+When these riverwords reach you, Game
-Cole, you will not be surprised.
-That makes you, Mr. Cole, fit for words from
-Fleet by me, Nick Morris.
+Warden, you will not be surprised.
+That makes you, Game Warden, fit for words from Fleet by me, Nick Morris.

            Proverb